 The Health Insurance Marketplace is an online platform that makes it easy to compare different plans and enroll for the one that meets your needs.
-The open enrollment period prevents individuals from only seeking health insurance on the Marketplace when they are in a medical emergency.
+The open enrollment period is designated so that people won’t simply wait for an emergency to sign up for health insurance.

 When is open enrollment this year?

 Open enrollment for Marketplace insurance coverage begins Nov.
 1 and ends Dec.
 15, 2018.
 It is a shortened period this year due to the Tax Cuts and Jobs Act, but you’ll need to select your coverage plan by Dec 15 for it to take effect on Jan 1, 2019.

 I need health insurance now.
 Do I have to wait for open enrollment?

+It depends.
 There is a special enrollment period for people who need to change or get new coverage after a major life event.
-If you lose your health insurance, have a baby or adopt a child, get married, or move, you have up to 60 days from the date of the event to enroll in insurance through the Marketplace.
-For all others, you must wait for the open enrollment period to get coverage.
+For example, if you lose your health insurance, have a baby, get married or move, you have up to 60 days from the date of the event to enroll in insurance through the Marketplace.
+Otherwise, you must wait for the open enrollment period to get coverage.